rharbird/microbit-challenges/docs/source/tutorials/thermometer.rst

 Compile and run the code and see what happens.

 You will see that the The temperature the thermometer measures will typically be higher than the true temperature because it’s getting heated from both the room and the electronics on the board.
-If we know that the temperature is 27°C but the microbit is consistently reporting temperatures that are, say, 3 degrees higher, then we can correct the reading.
-To do this accurately, you need to know the real temperature.
+If we know that the temperature is 27°C but the micro:bit is consistently reporting temperatures that are, say, 3 degrees higher, then we can correct the reading.
+To do this accurately, you need to know the real temperature without using the micro:bit.
+Can you find a way to do that?

 Ideas for Projects with the Thermometer
 =======================================